faddymichel/teatro/README.md

 Finally, the Host leaves and the Usher is back to play.

 In case of success,
-the Client should probably provide the Usher with the newly given `<STAMP>` so that the Producer Ticket plays.
+the Client would probably provide the Usher with the newly given `<STAMP>` so that the Producer Ticket plays.

 ### Put Everything in Order before Playing